willhowes/makers_portfolio_and_notes/week_1.md

   * Learned that when an object needs to store something and allow access to something you can use "attributes" or "instance varaibles"

 2. [Practice TDD](https://diode.makersacademy.com/students/dearshrewdwit/projects/908) so that I can work towards being able to TDD anything and have a methodical approach - 45-60mins.
 - Achieved by creating a Roman Numerals Converter using TDD.
+I also made a start on the Birthdays practical.
 * I used a methodical approach as taught by Makers Coach Sophie. i.e. :
   * Create a user story to ascertain what is required of the program
   * Write first test to fail (using rspec) - make it pass the test by adding the simplest code possible - refactor the code - repeat using further tests